seowriting/wordpress-plugin/seowriting/readme.txt

 Save time and enhance the quality of your content with SEOWriting.

 == Changelog ==

+= 1.1.9 (2024/01/22) =
+* Update: readme.txt
+* Fix: Comments on the code sent by the plugin moderation team

 = 1.1.8 =
 * Publish content from SEOWriting to WordPress.